NyphoX/AutomatedAmongUsModInstaller/README.md

 ## How does it work?

 I could go on describing how this mod works in all detail.
 But that would most likely be boring.
-Have a look at how AAMI works in this short video.
+Have a look at how AAMI works in this short video (3:05).
 (Clicking on the video opens it on YouTube.)

 <p align="center"><a href="https://www.youtube.com/watch?v=51nVjxGa6K0"><img src="https://user-images.githubusercontent.com/17164873/116954130-69303580-ac8f-11eb-8d10-b9e5b3682317.png"></a></p>